hfiref0x/UACME/README.md

 # Build

-* UACMe comes with full source code, written in C;
+* UACMe comes with full source code, written in C with some parts written in C#;
 * In order to build from source you need Microsoft Visual Studio 2013/2015 U2 and later versions.

 # References